 Great advances have been made in understanding the selection of information by unobtrusively tracking people’s online behavior and CD use (Iyengar et al., 2008; Kim, 2009; Knobloch-Westerwick and Meng, 2009), by observing their behavior in waiting rooms (Stroud, 2011), and by examining Nielsen television ratings (Webster, 2005) and Nielsen NetRatings (Tewksbury, 2005).
 These studies make it less likely that subjects will be able to guess the purpose of a study and they provide a way of observing behavior in more natural settings.

 Forced Versus Selective Exposure

 In typical laboratory experiments, subjects are exposed to media content and their reactions monitored.
 Several current projects have proposed ways to incorporate selective exposure into these designs.
-Gaines and Kuklinski (2011) and Arceneaux, Johnson, and Murphy (2012) demonstrate various ways in which researchers can randomly assign participants either to a choice condition whereby they can select their media exposure or to a forced exposure condition whereby they are required to use media without choice.
+Gaines and Kuklinski (2011) and Arceneaux and Johnson (2013) demonstrate various ways in which researchers can randomly assign participants either to a choice condition whereby they can select their media exposure or to a forced exposure condition whereby they are required to use media without choice.
 This innovative research design holds promise for providing more information on media effects, which may vary based on (1) differences between the self-selected audience and the experimental participants and (2) differences between the effects of messages on a self-selected audience versus experimental participants forced to engage with media.